eXolnet/laravel-bento/README.md

 ### Launch Your Features

-Then, you can check if a feature is launched for a visitor with the `launch` method:
+You can check if a feature is launched for a visitor with the `launch` method:

 ```
 if (Bento::launch('feature')) {